Overview of Learning Disorders

 Behavior problems

 Difficulties with impulse control, non–goal-directed behavior and overactivity, discipline problems, aggressiveness, withdrawal and avoidance behavior, excessive shyness, and excessive fear may occur.
-Learning disabilities and attention-deficit/hyperactivity disorder (ADHD) often occur together.

 Diagnosis of Learning Disorders

-• Cognitive, educational, medical, and psychologic evaluations
+• Cognitive, educational, medical, and psychological evaluations

 • Clinical criteria